fleetdm/fleet/proposals/apple-mdm/base-setup-clix.md

 ### Step 2 - Update fleet server ENV vars with new certs
 ```
-$ fleetctl setup scep-ca finalize \
+$ fleetctl setup scep-ca finalize
---scep-crt=/path/to/fleet-scep.crt \
---scep-key=/path/to/fleet-scep.key \
---context=dogfood
-This command will update your Fleet Server's SCEP environment variables with the content of the specified files.

-WARNING: If you change the SCEP CA in the fleet server, you must un-enroll and re-enroll all devices.
+WARNING: If you change the SCEP CA in the fleet server, existing managed devices will no longer report to Fleet.
+You must un-enroll and re-enroll all devices.

-Continue?
-(Y/n)
+Update your Fleet server's environment variables as follows:
+1. Update ENV["NEED ENV VAR"]=1

-Updating ENV["NEED_VARNAME"] with contents of /path/to/fleet-scep.crt
+2. Update ENV["NEED ENV VAR NAME"] with the contents of fleetctl-scep.crt
-Updating ENV["NEED_VARNAME"] with contents of /path/to/fleet-scep.key
+3. Update ENV["NEED ENV VAR NAME"] with the contents of fleetctl-scep.key

+Restart the server to apply the new ENV variables.

 ```

 ## Misc
 ### Error States
 #### Missing required flag
-Matches current behavior of `fleetctl`: Simply shows the help page (try `fleetctl setup --name="hello"`)
+Matches current behavior of `fleetctl`: Simply shows the help page.
+(To simulate this, try `fleetctl setup --name="hello"`)

 #### Required file does not exist
-Matches current behavior of `fleetctl`: `Error: open does/not/exist: no such file or directory` (Try `fleetctl apply -f does/not/exist`)
+Matches current behavior of `fleetctl`: "`Error: open does/not/exist: no such file or directory`".

+(To simulate this, try `fleetctl apply -f does/not/exist`)
 ### Help pages - Setup

 ```